Drivers Permits in MichiganPage Overview

 Once you’ve passed the test, you’ll be issued your level 1 learner’s license.
 You must hold your permit for at least 3 months before you can move on to Segment 2 of your Driver’s Ed course.

-With your Level 1 learner’s license, you may only drive with a licensed parent/guardian or designated licensed adult who is 21 years old or older.
+With your Level 1 learner’s learner's, you may only drive with a licensed parent/guardian or designated licensed adult who is 21 years old or older.
 You’ll have to wait for your Level 2 intermediate license to go any further in the GDL program.

 In addition to the 6 hours required in your Driver’s Ed course, you’ll also need to complete: